 The build configuration allows you to select a sound to be played for any build state transition.
 You can configure:

 - the sound to play

-A sound can also be triggered by making an HTTP request and passing a URL to the sound to be played.
+A sound can also be triggered by making an HTTP POST request and passing a URL to the sound to be played.
 This enables external tools to play sounds through Jenkins.

 The sound archive is a simple .zip or .jar file containing sound files.